piku235/JungiThemeBundle/Resources/doc/yaml-theme-mapping.md

         # other authors
 ```

-Each author must be also a collection type wherein you can only use the following keys:
+Each author must also be of the collection type wherein you can only use the following keys:

 Key | Type | Required
 --- | ---- | --------